The crisis in the Ukraine triggert me to join the Tor project.

 In contrast here are the ridiculous 9 (and mostly blackened) spy pages about me.

 Whiste-blowing needs anonymity.

-The status of the Tor relay is seen at
+The status of my Tor relays is seen at

 DDoS and more

-An unusual behavior a BOINC client was involved too happened at 6th of Nov 2014.
+An unusual behavior where the BOINC software was involved too happened at 6th of Nov 2014.

 And here're few DDoS examples from the past:

 20th of Nov 2015 (34 MBit/s, more),

 20th of March 2016 (>900 MBit/s, values),

 21th of Jul 2016 (>180 MBit/s, values and graph),